dentonaa/sea-ice-floe-segmentation/README.md

 4. Segmented image (.png, RGB)

-      Naming convention: **imagename_bwt000e00hs_labeled_rgb.png** where *bwt* is again the classification threshold used and *e* stands for erosion and is followed by the number of erosions used to segment the image. *hs* indicates that this implementation of the code uses a half-step hierarchical scheme in which each group of successively smaller floes is segmented using roughly half the number of erosions used in the previous step.
+      Naming convention: **imagename_bwt000e00hs_labeled_rgb.png** where *bwt* is again the classification threshold used and *e* stands for erosion and is followed by the number of erosions used to segment the image. *hs* indicates that this implementation of the code uses a half-step hierarchical scheme in which each group of successively smaller floes is segmented using roughly half the number of erosions used in the previous step. *rgb* indicates this is the segmented image represented in color (red-green-blue).

       This segmented image is not border-cleared of floes.